 I feared we would spend the entire time debating the nuances of biblical facts and return home with little to show for our time together.

-In a moment of clarity (or insanity), I decided to violate this unwritten code and drop a grenade in this room of Christian leaders.
+In a moment of clarity (or insanity), I decided to violate this unwritten code and drop a grenade in the room of Christian leaders.